Learning Outcomes

 Worked Example 1.2

 A homeowner hires a licensed electrician (an independent contractor) to rewire the house.
 The electrician negligently causes a fire, damaging the neighbor’s property.
-Is the homeowner liable?
+Is the homeowner liable to the neighbor?

 Worked Example 1.3